kmm94/SEMOSafleveringer/README.md

 The different assigenmets is described in the source code.

-Note The permission will not be requred but must be set manually!!
+Note The permission will be requred but set then manually to insure app functionalty!!